-As parents and caregivers, many of you have worked with an occupational therapist during the year to help your child perform a range of important tasks, such as self-care activities at home and different types of play.
+As parents and caregivers, many of you have worked with an occupational therapy service during the year to help your child perform a range of important tasks, such as self-care activities at home and different types of play.

 Your child will have learnt to strengthen their fine motor skills so they can carry out all kinds of activities, like tying their shoelaces, eating with cutlery, opening food containers and packets, and scribbling, colouring and writing.